 This seminar will consider the contested role of religion in so-called 'Barbary' slavery and the dominant historiographical and popular cultural debates about its interpretation.
 This phenomenon, part of a much broader and longer lasting experience of slaving in the Mediterranean, drew large numbers of Christians, Muslims and Jews into sustained, violent conflict, as well as acts of cooperation.

-Though the scrutiny of popular captivity narratives, and other primary sources, from chapbooks to plays, we shall the examine the religious framing of this conflict, and its cultural uses in the early modern period, paying particular attention to the themes of conversion, holy war and sexual violence.
+Through the scrutiny of popular captivity narratives and other primary sources, from chapbooks to plays, we shall then examine the religious framing of this conflict and its cultural uses in the early modern period, paying particular attention to the themes of conversion, holy war and sexual violence.
 The session will also examine current debates within historical writing about this conflict, notably the roles of colonialism and orientalism, and the racialisation of the conflict, as well as contemporary disputes about its legacy and memorialisation.

 Seminar 4.
 Scriptural Case Study: Book of Revelation